kodaloid/panini-php/README.md

 However sometimes you just want things to work.
 So Panini comes with several installable *modules* to cover the basics.

-Here's an example of how easy it is to set-up and use MySQL using modules:
+Here's an example of how easy it is to set-up and use MySQL using modules (do this in `app.php`):

    ```
    $db = $this->load_module(